telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

 * Some of the Grid Columns have `Width`.
 * The Grid gets a horizontal scrollbar.
 * The Columns without `Width` disappear or shrink when:
-    * There are too many columns.
+    * There are too many Columns.
     * Some or all Columns `Width`s are too big.
     * The browser viewport becomes too narrow.

 2\.
 Scenario 2:
-* None of the Grid Colums have `Width`.
+* None of the Grid Columns have `Width`.
 * The Grid does not get a horizontal scrollbar.
 * There are a lot of Columns and they shrink too much.

 How can we keep the above implementations and:
-* The Colums without `Width` not to disapear or shrink.
+* The Columns without `Width` not to disapear or shrink.
 * Get a horizontal Grid scrollbar.

 ## Solution

 Use the Grid's [`Class` parameter]({%slug grid-overview%}#grid-parameters) to set a custom CSS style.
 Set the `min-width` style for the Grid Tables.
 The `min-width` should be more than the sum of the all set Column [`Width` s]({%slug grid-columns-width%}).
-The width-less N number of columns will receive 1/N of the remaining space.
-So if you set enough `min-width` this will ensure the width-less columns do not disappear or shrink and you will get a horizontal Grid scrollbar.
+The width-less N number of Columns will receive 1/N of the remaining space.
+So if you set enough `min-width` this will ensure the width-less Columns do not disappear or shrink and you will get a horizontal Grid scrollbar.

 ````CSHTML
 <TelerikGrid Data="@GridData"